cewi/excel/README.md

     public $helpers = ['Cewi/Excel.Excel'];

-add a Folder 'xlsx' in Template/Articles ans create index.ctp in this Folder:
+add a Folder 'xlsx' in Template/Articles and create the file 'index.ctp' in this Folder:

     <?php
     $this->Excel->Metadata($this->name);